 It’s expensive and doesn’t always promise a return on investment

 Getting an MBA degree can be an expensive experience.
 It may not be affordable to everyone, especially for recent graduates.
 An MBA can cost up to $200,000 with several of the top-rated business schools' MBA programs costing even more.
 Like most advanced degrees, the costs of MBA studies are increasing each year, and chance for a high return on investment is decreasing.
 An MBA at a top-rated business school will provide a payoff, but an MBA from a lesser-known business school may not provide much of a return.

 How you finance your MBA studies is important.
 If you have been working for a company for several years and the company will pay for your studies, the decision to enroll may be easier.
 You can consider using a student loan, but this will require a long-term commitment to paying it off and may affect your family or other areas of your life.

-Alternative qualifications may be more valuable
+An MBA isn’t a requirement, and alternative qualifications may be more valuable

 There is no specific career path where an MBA is essential.
 An MBA degree is not a requirement for success or to become a CEO.
 A study by Heidrick and Struggles found that only 35% of the CEOs in the United States have MBAs compared to 42% five years ago.
 Many boards no longer focus on academic credentials but find work experience more important for company transformation.